Tfmenard/terraform-vpn-lab/cloudshell_tutorial/README.md

 ```

-4. The output of this command will give you you’re subnet’s gateway.
-Use it to complete the configuration of your pre configured onprem VPN
+4. The output of this command will give you your outputs, which are the networks and subnets names.
+These outputs will be pushed in the remote state and then later used to create VMs in the appropriate networks.

 **Command output**
 ```